Spear or Star?

 The Formula

-The sequential steps to high-performing teams.
+The sequential steps to move from curiosity to teamwork.

 THE CORE EQUATION